spcourse/movement/en/freefall/index.md

 = -G\cdot \sigma \cdot \frac{4}{3} \cdot \pi \cdot r
 $$

-In other words, we lose the $$m$$, so we don't need to know the mass of the object.
+In other words, we loose the $$m$$.
+We don't need to know the mass of the object.
 Peter from the video jumping through the hole and our apple will accelerate at the exact same rate.

-Using this equation above we can simulate the fall through the earth.
+Using this equation for the acceleration, we can simulate the fall through the earth.

 ## Specification
 Create a file `tunnel.py` and declare a function `simulate_ultimate_free_fall(r_start, dt)` in it.
 The function has 2 paramaters: